 All receptions and programs are open to the public.
 Gallery hours are Tuesday-Friday 1-5pm and by appointment.

-Budgie Birka-White is a Chicago-based art historian, arts organizer, and writer.
-In 2019 she graduated from the School of the Art Institute of Chicago (SAIC) with a Master of Arts from the Department of Art History, Theory, and Criticism.
-Birka-White received a Bachelor of Arts in English Literature with a Creative Writing emphasis and an Art History minor from Lake Forest College (Lake Forest, IL).
-Originally from the San Francisco Bay Area, Birka-White worked Gagosian San Francisco prior to moving to Chicago to acquire her MA.
+Julia (Budgie) Birka-White is a Chicago-based art historian, arts organizer, and writer.
+In 2019, she graduated from the School of the Art Institute of Chicago (SAIC) in the Art History Master of Arts department.
+Birka-White received a Bachelor of Arts in English Literature with a Creative Writing emphasis from Lake Forest College (Lake Forest, IL).
+Originally from the San Francisco Bay Area, Birka-White worked at Gagosian San Francisco prior to moving to Chicago to acquire her MA.

 Her academic interests and thesis are concerned with contemporary Polish art, representations of nationalism in art, postsocialism and postcommunism studies, post-colonial theory, decommunisation practices in Poland, and monument photography in former socialist and communist countries.
-Her secondary area of interest is queer theory.
-Birka-White was a Graduate Curatorial Assistant for her first year at SAIC, and a Graduate Curatorial Fellow tasked with curating the largest MFA show yet for the duration of her second year.
+Birka-White was a Graduate Curatorial Assistant for her first year at SAIC, and a Graduate Curatorial Fellow tasked with curating the largest MFA show to date for the duration of her second year.

 She has operated and managed Extase since April of 2018.
-There she has curated numerous exhibitions, subsequently working intimately with 15+ artists and counting.
-Birka-White also writes all supplemental exhibition texts accompanying each show.
+There she has curated numerous exhibitions, subsequently working intimately with 20+ artists.
+Birka-White writes all of the supplemental exhibition texts accompanying each show.

-Extase exhibitions have been reviewed by publications such as Chicago Magazine, Chicago Artist Writers, The New Art Examiner, and F News Magazine, the School of the Art Institute of Chicago's student-run magazine.
+Extase exhibitions have been reviewed by publications such as Chicago Magazine, New City, Chicago Artist Writers, Journal.fyi, The New Art Examiner, and F News Magazine.